quasarframework/quasar/docs/src/pages/layout/drawer.md

 QLayout allows you to configure your views as a 3x3 matrix, containing optional left-side and/or right-side Drawers.
 If you haven’t already, please read [QLayout](/layout/layout) documentation page first.

+QDrawer is the sidebar part of your QLayout.

 ## Installation
 <doc-installation components="QDrawer" />